ml-in-barcelona/jsoo-react/README.md

 Thanks to the authors and maintainers of ReasonReact, in particular @rickyvetter for his work on the v3 of the JSX ppx.
 Thanks to the authors and maintainers of Js_of_ocaml, in particular @hhugo who has been answering many many questions in GitHub threads.
-And thanks to the team behind ReactJS!
+And thanks to the team behind React.js!
 What an amazing library :)